joelhoelting/react-timer/README.md

 #### Features
 1. Settings for Custom Pomodoro & Break Intervals
-2. Choose an Audio Alert from 5 Sounds
+2. Choose an Audio Alert from 5 Different Sounds
-3. Localstorage Saves Your Preferences in Case Browser Closes/Refreshes
+3. Utilizes local storage to Persist Settings in Case Browser Closes/Refreshes
 4. Timer is Visible in Browser Tab for Easy Viewing While in Other Tabs

 ## Install & Run

-To view this project locally:
+To install and run this project locally:

 `npm install && npm run`